-The Swiss and Serbian foreign ministries are in frequent and regular contact.
-Many agreements exist, notably in relation to economic questions, migration and social insurance.
-The presence in Switzerland of a large Serb community also influences relations.
+There are frequent and regular exchanges between the foreign ministries of the two countries, as well as annual political consultations.
+Many agreements exist, notably in relation to economic questions, migration and social security.
+The presence in Switzerland of a large Serbian community also influences relations.

-Scholars and artists from Serbia can apply to the State Secretariat for Education, Research and Innovation (SERI) for Swiss Government Excellence Scholarships.
+Researchers and artists who are citizens of Serbia may apply to the State Secretariat for Education Research and Innovation (SERI) for Swiss Government Excellence Scholarships.

 Swiss nationals in Serbia